-In 2018 I moved back to Madrid to work at Allfunds.
-There I have worked in the Digital department and then the Innovation Lab, where I have had the opportunity to work on a wide range of technology-focused projects.
-From using machine learning on customer behaviour to software development and creating a new datalake in the firm.
-During these years, I have learned a wide range of new technologies and predictive methods.
+In 2018 I moved back to Madrid to work at Allfunds, where I have worked in the Digital department and the Innovation Lab.
+I have had the opportunity to work on a wide range of technology-focused projects.
+From using machine learning on customer behaviour to software development and creating a new datalake for the firm.
+I have learned a wide range of new technologies and predictive methods during these last years.

 I love that frontier between science and technology.
 My main interest lies in quantitative methods and modelling, especially under uncertainty.
 As technology keeps improving, what can we can do can also be more ambitious.
-But it requires a continuous learning process as the way technology evolves is also incessant.
-I believe in technology as a tool.
+But it requires a continuous learning process, as the way technology evolves is also incessant.
+I believe in technology as a tool, not for technology’s sake.
 Technology is only worth as much as the purpose for which you use it.